Cloud based EHR vs Server based EHR

-What Is a Web Based EMR?
+What Is Web Based EMR?

 Web based EMR, also called hosted EMR, cloud based EMR, or SaaS EMR, resides on the vendor's network and is accessed via the Internet on the client's devices and equipment.
 The practice leases the software and network on a monthly or annual subscription basis from the EMR vendor.

-Pros of a Web Based EMR
+Advantages of Web Based EMR

 - Low upfront costs; vendor supports and maintains the servers and data centers making it cost-effective for smaller practices.